Arizona State University

 Analysis and Implications of the Vehicle Inventory and Use Survey (VIUS) Read More »

-Smart Transportation Digital Infrastructure: Advancing System Equity, Resilience, and Safety through Multi-Source Open-Standard Data Integration
+Smart Transportation Digital Infrastructure: Advancing System Efficiency, Resilience, and Safety through Multi-Source Open-Standard Data Integration

 The recently emerging trend of sensor technology, ubiquitous and high-performance computing is creating a revolutionary paradigm shift in the coming years.
 Through data and feedback, both simulated and real, a Digital Infrastructure (DI) for smart cities has received increasing attention.
 The pandemic, in many cases, is accelerating this need, as there are critical needs for

-Smart Transportation Digital Infrastructure: Advancing System Equity, Resilience, and Safety through Multi-Source Open-Standard Data Integration Read More »
+Smart Transportation Digital Infrastructure: Advancing System Efficiency, Resilience, and Safety through Multi-Source Open-Standard Data Integration Read More »

 From Cross-Sectional to Longitudinal: The Impact of Sampling Strategies on Measuring Mobility Choices